Hastings, Ontario: Demographics and religion

 In 2001, Hastings' population totaled 1,208, increasing by 6% from 1996 to 2001, when Hastings had a population of 1,140 people.
 There are 537 private dwellings located within Hastings, and the population density is 511.9 people per square kilometre (1,326/sq mi).
 The total area of the village is 2.36 square kilometres (0.91 sq mi).

 The White population accounts for the vast majority of Hastings' residents, at 99%.
 The remaining 1% is made up of First Nations, Chinese and South Asian people.
 During the summer months, fishing on the Trent River in Hastings is locally popular, causing a short-term population increase due to the influx of tourist anglers.
 These tourists tend to be more diverse than the permanent residents of Hastings; for example, there are many ethnic Chinese fishermen.
 Most of Hastings' year-round residents speak English only, at about 90%.
 The majority of Hastings' full-time residents are Christian, although about 25% reported that they have no religious affiliation.

 Government

 Hastings was incorporated as a village in 1874.
-In 2001, several municipalities in Northumberland County were amalgamated, and the Village of Hastings was merged with the Town of Campbellford, Township of Seymour and the Township of Percy to form the Township of Trent Hills.
+In 2001, the Village of Hastings was merged with the Town of Campbellford, Township of Seymour and the Township of Percy to form the Municipality of Trent Hills.